-After that, the dentist will apply the adhesive material directly onto the tooth followed by a tooth colored resin.
-The bonding material will then be shaped to look like a natural tooth, and the material will ultimately be hardened utilizing an ultraviolet light.
+After that, the dentist will apply the adhesive material directly onto the tooth followed by a tooth-colored resin.
+The bonding material will then be shaped to look like a natural tooth, and the material will ultimately be hardened utilizing ultraviolet light.

-If a significant amount of the tooth breaks off, the dentist will prepare the remaining tooth and cover it with a crown to strengthen the tooth and improve the appearance..
-Crowns that are usually made from zirconia or porcelain.
+If a significant amount of the tooth breaks off, the dentist will prepare the remaining tooth and cover it with a crown to strengthen the tooth and improve its appearance.
+Crowns are usually made from zirconia or porcelain.
 Dental offices such as Midway Family and Cosmetic Dentistry contain a variety of sources that can help you with these procedures and how they are done.

 Average Number of Visits

 The amount of trips that you will need to fix a chipped tooth usually depends on the extent of the damage and what procedure is chosen as the best course of action.
 With crowns, you will need two visits.
 During the first visit, X-rays are taken of the roots and the accompanying bone.
 The dentist will then numb the tooth and surrounding gum while removing enough of the tooth so that a crown can fit.